rfmoz/tuptime/misc/scripts/README.txt

 ____Plots____

 tuptime-barchart.py
-    Graph a plot with accumulative hours in each state for every day from tuptime csv output.
+    Graph a plot with all hours per state inside each day from tuptime csv output.
 Playground script.